 5. Medical Technology

-One of the most influential trends of 2018 is the need for medical technology.
+One of the most influential trends in 2018 is the need for medical technology.
 This is both a challenge and a sign that the future of healthcare is expanding its reach.
 Medicine has always been quick to adapt to new technology, but now these responsibilities are shifting to the patient.

 With patient-centered technology that allows people to manage their own healthcare at home is revolutionizing the market.
 Companies have the opportunity to hit the ground running when it comes to medical tech, but they’ll also need to work closely with healthcare professionals to ensure they’re making the best decisions for patients.